 How To Get What You Want For Your Relationship

 What do you want for your relationship?
 Do you want a more equal partnership?
 Do you want to share house chores?
 Do you want less commitment and more freedom?
 Do you want more intimacy?
 Do you want more ‘me time’ to do your own thing?
 Do you want children?
 Do you want to re-focus on your relationship after years of taking care of the children?

 These are some of the questions you may want to examine in order to move forward.
 So now that you know, how do you get what you want for your relationship?
 The fact is that if you want something, you need to deliberately make a plan.
 Then you need to take whatever action is necessary in order to make it a reality.
 This may sound easy, and so it should be.
 But it is not always easy.

 Here are some tips to start you off:

 - With a notepad and pen, get comfortable and relax.
-The beauty of the pen and paper is that when you are using your hand to write on paper, there is the tendency to form your thoughts carefully before putting it down.
+The beauty of pen and paper is that when you are using your hand to write on paper, there is a tendency to form your thoughts carefully before putting it down.

 - Let your mind flow on your wishes for your relationship.
 Do not rewrite or discourage yourself from your wish list because you think it is not realistic or doable.
 Simply write down your thoughts.

 - Close your eyes.
 Take a deep breath in and out.
 Relax.

 - You can now review your wish list.
 Ask yourself what you need to do to achieve each of the wishes on your list.
 If it is clear to you immediately how to make or change that wish, then you are ready.
 Fire on!
 If not, perhaps you need more time to sit and figure out a way to achieve your goal, together with your partner.